mutantcity/mutant.city.middleman.2/README.md

 3. Run the middleman watcher:  ``` middleman ```
 4. Run the webpack watcher: ``` webpack-cli ```
   * note: the webpack compiles main.js and main.css to bundle.js and bundle.css

+### Notes
+* use article.summary(250) if you have Nokogiri available to show just the first 250 characters or article.body to show full

+### To do
+* Only let Nokogiri show the (more...) if there is actually more